 Employers will learn how to:

-- Offer educational opportunites to strengthen employees’ skills and help avoid brain drain
+- Offer educational opportunities to strengthen employees’ skills and help avoid brain drain

 - Promote collaboration to nurture a happier, more productive workplace